phoenix1803/50-days-challenge/README.md

 ___
 ## Day 23 : [Finished module 5 and 6 of the JS course](https://github.com/phoenix1803/JavaScript-learning-programs-)
 ___
-## Day 24 : Made a classifier for the code kheshtra project
+## Day 24 : Solved the daily leetcode problem
 ___
 ## Day 25 : [Finished module 7 and 8 of the JS course](https://github.com/phoenix1803/JavaScript-learning-programs-)
 ___